1. when Return a repo, Check status

 - 🔍 - the lines where the file is added and how many lines there are

-indicates that the current version (represented by the +) starts at line 15 and that there are now 85 lines…these 85 lines are shown in the patch below
+-15,83indicates that the old version (represented by the -) started at line 15 and that the file had 83 lines+15,85indicates that the current version (represented by the +) starts at line 15 and that there are now 85 lines…these 85 lines are shown in the patch below

 - ✏️ - the actual changes made in the commit